CVig7/Vig-frontend-demos/README.md

-Vig-Demos
+Vig-frontend-demos

 Overview

-Vig-Demos is a multipage website featuring a collection of interactive tools and entertainment modules, including:
+Vig-frontend-demos is a multipage website featuring a collection of interactive tools and entertainment modules, including:

 A Random Color Changer (CC)